The Management Team

 Dharm Kapletia

 Dharm has an MSc (2004) with Distinction from the Science and Technology Policy Research Unit (SPRU) at the University of Sussex.
-He also holds a PhD (2010) from the Engineering Department at the University of Cambridge (Wolfson College).
+He holds a PhD (2010) from the Engineering Department at the University of Cambridge (Wolfson College).

 Dharm has also co-produced various academic papers and professional reports and enjoys operating as a ‘bridge’, providing translation and support between policy, managerial and technical disciplines.